z3ro0day/Bruce-Unleashed/README.md

 ### Disclaimer

-I want to make it very clear that **many of these files were pulled from other public repositories**.
-This project is a **compilation**, not entirely original work.
+This repository is primarily a **compilation of files sourced from various public repositories**.
+While some content is my own, **the majority of the work belongs to others** and is credited accordingly.

-**Do not use any of these files for illegal purposes.**
+**Please do not use any of these files for illegal activities.**
-I am **not responsible** for any misuse or laws you choose to break.
+I take **no responsibility** for how this material is used or for any laws that may be broken as a result.

-Some **SubGHz files** were removed due to misuse by others.
+Certain **SubGHz files** have been removed due to past misuse.
 _This is why we can't have nice things._

-While a few things in this repo are my own work, **most content belongs to others**.

-If you'd like to contribute or discuss, join my Discord:
+If you’d like to contribute or have questions, feel free to join the discussion on Discord:
 **[https://discord.gg/Jr3feT4uG4](https://discord.gg/Jr3feT4uG4)**

 ---